nvlinhvn/marketing-attribution/README.md

 * Total budget constraint: $$\mathbf{1}^T \mathbf{x} = \text{total budget}$$
 * Removal effect constraints: $$\mathbf{AR} = \frac{\mathbf{RE}}{\mathbf{1}^T \mathbf{RE}} \odot (\mathbf{r}^T \mathbf{x})$$

-The optimization problem can be solved using linear programming techniques, to obtain the optimal budget allocation $\mathbf{x}^$ that maximizes the total attributed revenue while satisfying the constraints.
+The optimization problem can be solved using linear programming techniques, to obtain the optimal budget allocation $\mathbf{x}$ that maximizes the total attributed revenue while satisfying the constraints.

 The outcome gave us the allocated budget to each campaign:
 * `a`: 384497 (38%)